-- actual or anticipated quarterly variation in our results of operations or the results of our competitors; - · announcements of secondary offerings; - announcements by us or our competitors of new commercial products, significant contracts, commercial relationships or capital commitments; - · issuance of new or changed securities analysts' reports or recommendations for our stock; - developments or disputes concerning our intellectual property or other proprietary rights; - · commencement of, or our involvement in, litigation; - · market conditions in the oxygen therapy market; - · reimbursement or legislative changes in the oxygen therapy market; - · failure to complete significant sales; - manufacturing disruptions that could occur if we were unable to successfully expand our production in our current or an alternative facility; - any future sales of our common stock or other securities; - any major change to the composition of our board of directors or management;

-- the other factors described in this "Risk Factors" section; and - · general economic conditions and slow or negative growth of our markets.
+- actual or anticipated quarterly variation in our results of operations or the results of our competitors; - announcements of secondary offerings; - announcements by us or our competitors of new commercial products, significant contracts, commercial relationships or capital commitments; - issuance of new or changed securities analysts' reports or recommendations for our stock; - developments or disputes concerning our intellectual property or other proprietary rights; - commencement of, or our involvement in, litigation; - market conditions in the oxygen therapy market; - reimbursement or legislative changes in the oxygen therapy market; - failure to complete significant sales; - manufacturing disruptions that could occur if we were unable to successfully expand our production in our current or an alternative facility; - any future sales of our common stock or other securities; - any major change to the composition of our board of directors or management; - the other factors described in this "Risk Factors" section; and - general economic conditions and slow or negative growth of our markets.

 The stock market in general and market prices for the securities of technology-based companies like ours in particular, have from time to time experienced volatility that often has been unrelated to the operating performance of the underlying companies.
-A certain degree of stock price volatility can be attributed to being a newly public company.
 These broad market and industry fluctuations may adversely affect the market price of our common stock, regardless of our operating performance.
 In several recent situations where the market price of a stock has been volatile, holders of that stock have instituted securities class action litigation against the company that issued the stock.
 If any of our stockholders were to bring a lawsuit against us, the defense and disposition of the lawsuit could be costly and divert the time and attention of our management and harm our operating results.